Lately, I am Getting Constant Reminders from my Daughter About how Simple Life Should Be.

-Lately, I am getting constant reminders from my daughter at how simple life should be.
-Looking into her innocent little 2-year-old eyes when life gets busy and complicated just seems to evaporate everything else going on at that moment.
+Looking into her innocent little 2-year-old eyes when life gets busy and complicated seems to evaporate everything else going on at that moment.

-For example, just the other day, I was witnessing grownups speaking to each other and so many issues going on in the conversation.
+For example, just the other day, I witnessed grownups speaking to each other, and there were so many issues going on in the conversation.
 Then I looked at my daughter, in her own world, just giggling and playing and enjoying the grass she was sitting in.
 It was a great chance for me to observe the two completely different worlds I was sitting between.

-Many people say that when you grow up, you are met by the “real world” and then you simply must change your ways to survive.
+Many people say that you are met by the “real world when you grow up,” and then you simply must change your ways to survive.
 I don’t buy it.
 Yes, we now have bills to pay.
 Yes, we now have real issues to deal with every day.
-But can’t we still be embracing the child within us who wants to play and dance and laugh?
+But can’t we still embrace the child within us who wants to play and dance and laugh?
 How much more fun would our lives be if we did this?

 Children are great teachers.
 I say we follow their lead more often.